m1010j/async-explorations-writeup/README.md

 Note that this graph only goes from `asyncFib(1)` through `asyncFib(26)`.
 Across all browsers and devices I've tested, `asyncFib(26)` takes on average 11.5 seconds to complete, while `syncFib` takes on less than 9 _milliseconds_.
 So much for trying to leverage the multi-threaded nature of browsers.

 But upon reflection, this result made sense: Aside from the two recursive calls, `syncFib` is an exceedingly simple function.
-In contrast, `asyncFib` requires the browser to manage thousands of asynchronous function calls, moving the corresponding messages into and out of the event queue.
+In contrast, `asyncFib` requires the browser to manage thousands of asynchronous function calls, moving the corresponding messages into and out of the [queue][queue].
+I wouldn't have expected these operations to slow things do this much.
+But I definitely should've expected some slowdown&mdash;enough to outweigh any potential benefits of multi-threading.

 ### Adding busywork